nglange/help-documentation/_api/Overview.md

 The following tables describe the complete set of supported operations when using the S3 API to access COS Dedicated IBM Managed.
 For details on using the operations, including examples, see [the API reference page]({{ site.baseurl }}/gettingstarted/api/reference).

+## Prerequisites
+{: #prerequisite}
+Prior to using this API, do the following:
+* Obtain your [Access Credentials](../../userguides/user_accounts/index.html#AccessCredentials) from the Box Panel Lock Box.

+* Configure Provisioning API

+    The Provisioning API Configuration allows an administrator to control the type of bucket provisioning requests available to users through the storage APIs.
+Provisioning user actions are disabled by default but can be set to Create Only or Create and Delete.

+    If you want to use the provisioning API, [submit a Support ticket](../../userguides/Box_Panel/index.html#create-ticket) to ask the Support team to configure the feature for you.

 ### Operations on the service

 The only operation that is applied directly to account level is to get a list of buckets owned by that account.
 Accounts are limited to 100 buckets.